Union organizer: Controversies

 Within the labor movement, there is some resistance to organizing, though more in deed than in word.
 Organizing can be seen as a drain on scarce resources with insignificant returns and with results tenuous.
-Most unions in the U.S. adopt a service model and eschew organizing.
 In transient industries such as construction, an increase in the supply of labor from newly organized shops may cause the supply of jobs to dwindle below what an increased membership can absorb.

 Most disputes between unions are jurisdictional (territorial).
 Union jurisdiction is based on geographic scope, craft, industry, historical claim, and compromise.
 Unions have overlapping jurisdictions.
 Critics within the labor movement have blamed the movement itself for the fractious effects of union-on-union competition and perceived issues of raiding.
 Expansionism and the scramble for members in organizing programs bring to light these border issues.

 Opponents of organizing, mainly in management and business, argue that unionization divides employees against their employer and results in increased costs.
 Such accusations are not entirely without foundation: Indeed, a successful organizing campaign usually demonstrably benefits the labor at the expense of management.
 Critics will often circulate horror stories about plant closures and retaliatory firings to discourage union activity and uptake among the workers.
 Real or imagined, such horror stories are taken as warnings and have a chilling effect on voting.
 Though illegal, retaliatory terminations remain a problem for organizers to overcome.
 Fear is the leading obstacle to organizing.